wutong-yuan/FaceRecognitionApp/README.md

 ## Summary

-This image recognition app used a Machine Learning API from Clarifai and allow users to register, log in and detect pictures from uploaded URLs.
+This image recognition app uses a Machine Learning API from Clarifai and allows users to register, log in and detect pictures from uploaded URLs.

 ## Sample display